cnti-testcatalog/testsuite/INSTALL.md

 If you've followed the [CNF_TESTSUITE_YML_USAGE.md](CNF_TESTSUITE_YML_USAGE.md) guide and have your cnf-testsuite.yml ready, you can run the same command we ran for the example CNF to set it up:

 ```
-cnf-testsuite cnf_setup cnf-config=./cnf-testsuite.yml
+cnf-testsuite cnf_install cnf-config=./cnf-testsuite.yml
 ```

 ### Running cnf-testsuite for the first time

 #### Running Tests

-If you want to run all tests, do the following (this is assuming your `cnf_setup` ran without errors in the [configuration](#Configuration) steps:)
+If you want to run all tests, do the following (this is assuming your `cnf_install` ran without errors in the [configuration](#Configuration) steps:)
 _For complete usage, see the [USAGE.md](USAGE.md) doc._

 ```